Blazej6/Angular-5-Api-App/README.md

 At this point you should have A, B and C running

-App is running on localhost:4200
+App can be found at localhost:4200

  ## Build it yourself
 https://medium.com/netscape/mean-app-tutorial-with-angular-4-part-1-18691663ea96